teanijarv/EEG-pyline/README.md

 Different studies that have been using this pipeline for their EEG data analysis steps can be found as study notebooks.
 They include also longer explanation on why some parameters or methods have been chosen for pre-processing and/or analysis parts.

 ## Notebook templates
+Find in folder `/templates`.
+Different notebooks for using as templates for your EEG data analysis needs.

 ### Pre-processing
 `resting_preprocessing.ipynb` - importing raw resting state EEG (.bdf) files, re-referencing, applying bandpass (e.g., 1-30 Hz) FIR filter, cropping the signal, removing EOG noise with SSP, dividing signal into equal-sized epochs (e.g., 5 seconds), performing artefact rejection with Autoreject algorithm, exporting the cleaned EEG signals (.fif).